-On Thursday July 11th, 2024 the INOU will attend the Department of Social Protection’s annual Pre-Budget Forum.
+On Thursday July 11th, 2024 the INOU attended the Department of Social Protection’s annual Pre-Budget Forum.
 The following article is a summary of the INOU’s Pre-Budget Submission and the calls the organisation is making on the Government to support people who are unemployed, furthest from the labour market, and organisations seeking to address socio-economic exclusion.

 The theme of this year’s National Economic Dialogue was “A more shock-prone world: challenges and opportunities for Ireland”.
 In the background paper, under the heading of “Well-being” - How is Ireland performing?, the Government notes that “This year’s data show that women, immigrants/non-Irish, unemployed people, people with long-term illness or disability, single-parent households, households with lower incomes, and households in rented accommodation perform less-well than other comparable groups across multiple well-being dimensions.” (p8)